 The best time to trade in the forex market is when it is most active because there will be more movement in currency pairs and, therefore, more profit opportunities.

 It is also important for potential traders to educate themselves about how the forex market works before they start trading.
-There is a lot of risks involved in forex trading, and proper education can help minimize that risk.
+There are a lot of risks involved in forex trading, and proper education can help minimize that risk.

 What are Major Currency Pairs In A Forex Market